What Is A Dental Implant?

 During this stage, the patient meets with the dentist to create a personalized treatment plan.

-At this time, the doctor will check the patient’s medical history to make sure they are fit to go through the surgery.
+At this time, the dentist will check the patient’s medical history and complete pre diagnostic measures to prepare for surgery.

-The dentist or oral surgeon will place the implants into the jaw.
-Temporary crowns for single-tooth replacement implants are also placed during the procedure; for more extensive implants, temporary dentures can be placed and must be worn until the implants heal.
+The dentist will place the implants into the jaw.
+Temporary crowns are placed at this time and must be worn until the implants heal.

-Once the implants have healed, they are uncovered so the dentist can take impressions for the final crowns or denture.
+Once the implants have healed, they are uncovered to take impressions for the final crowns or denture.
 The final teeth are delivered and cemented 4-8 weeks after implants have healed.